What actions can be taken to protect our air?

 - Trees can help shade your house and lower the cost of air conditioning.

-Check out a list of other avaiable programs at environmental programs through the Summerhill Group.
+Check out a list of other available programs at environmental programs through the Summerhill Group.